What’s the Difference Between Group Life and Individual Life Insurance?

 With an individual policy, you’re paying for your Life Insurance from post-tax income (i.e. after tax and National Insurance have already been deducted).
 Plus, you pay for cover out of your own pocket rather than having it paid for by your employer.

-What’s more, your company will write Group Life cover into trust from the outset.
+Your company should write Group Life cover into trust from the outset.
 Therefore, in the event of a claim, the insurer pays the money to your beneficiaries via the trust, sidestepping any inheritance tax issues on the payout.

-While it’s perfectly possible to write individual Life Insurance into trust, many people either choose not to or forget.
+While it’s generally recommended to write individual Life Insurance into trust, many people either choose not to or forget.
 Your personal Life Insurance payout could therefore be subject to inheritance tax on your death.
+Read more about Life Insurance and trusts.

 With an individual policy, you have control over the size of your Life Insurance payout.

-Although very large benefits might trigger a medical screening by your insurer, as long as you pass this screening there’s theoretically no limit to the amount of Life Insurance you can buy providing you can afford the premiums.
-(Note that some insurers may ask for financial justification as to why you’re purchasing a very high amount of cover and turn you down if you can’t provide sound reasoning.)
+Although very large benefits might trigger a medical screening by your insurer, as long as you pass this screening there’s theoretically no limit to the amount of Life Insurance you can buy – providing you can afford the premiums.
+(Some insurers may ask for financial justification as to why you’re purchasing a very high amount of cover and turn you down if you can’t provide sound reasoning.)

 How Much Company Life Insurance Can I Get?